 Keeping the townships original name from 1853, this pub serves up a history lesson with every pot of lager.

-With four kinds of schnitzels on the menu, along with steaks, pizzas and seafood – you’ll want to plan your visit for lunch or dinner time.
+With three kinds of schnitzels on the menu, along with steaks, pizza, pasta and seafood – you’ll want to plan your visit around lunch or dinnertime.

 Need somewhere to overnight?
-Providing air-conditioned rooms with ensuites, check-in for the night to prepare for your next day’s adventure.
+Juandah Hotel Motel also offers air-conditioned rooms (with ensuites!) so check-in for the night to prepare for your next day’s adventure.